ofsanlialp/CloudflareDNSrecorder/README.rst

 config.yaml
 ----------------------

-==> Please fill following data which is mentinod Uppercase with your own data!!!
+==> Please fill following data, which is mentinod Uppercase, with your own data!!!

 ==> If you want to proxied your DNS, change proxied to True